II. Pomegranate – High Priestess – Intuition

 Genus: Punica – Family: Lythraceae

-Message: Pomegranate reminds us to connect with our intuition to understand the deeper meaning of life and our souls purpose.
-This is a time of establishing a healthy balance between our desires and life’s necessities.
-We may find ourselves mediating or navigating a middle path that allows us to expand and grow in areas of our life we have yet to explore.
-Listen deeply to the intuitive senses versus the conscious mind.
-Open the heart to see what is within.
+Message: Pomegranate reminds us to connect with our intuition in search of the deeper or hidden meaning of life, love, death and birth.
+This is a time of establishing a healthy balance between our desires and life’s simple necessities.
+We may find ourselves navigating a middle path that allows for expansion and growth in areas of our life we have yet to explore.

 Challenge: Feeling love sick, jealous or desperate for love.
 Being overly demonstrative and gushing, to gain attention and love.
 Compromising our core values to pursue superficial love and unhealthy attachments.
 This is a time of regaining love and respect for our self before searching for love in others.